Reflections of China at Epcot (A Circle 360 Film)

 Reflections of China is a 14-minute Circle-Vision 360 film narrated by Tang Dynasty poet Li Bai.
-He takes you on a journey through China from ancient times and brings you closer to the present day.
+It takes viewers on a journey through China from ancient to modern times.
+This film plays daily in the China Pavilion of Epcot’s World Showcase.

 Below are the quick reference details for Reflections of China.